TypeFox/monaco-languageclient/docs/basic-usage/configuration.md

 ### Language Client Configuration

-Configure how the editor connects to language servers:
+You can also configure how the editor connects to language servers by setting connection & client options:

 ```typescript
 const languageClientConfig = {